cortex-lab/phy/docs/gui.md

 ...     print("Hello world!")
 ```

-Now, if you press *Ctrl+H* in the GUI, you'll see ̀`Hello world!` printed in the console.
+Now, if you press *Ctrl+H* in the GUI, you'll see `Hello world!` printed in the console.

 Once an action is added, you can call it with `actions.hello()` where `hello` is the name of the action.
 By default, this is the name of the associated function, but you can also specify the name explicitly with the `name=...` keyword argument in `actions.add()`.